 How we promote your music

-In today’s global music market, it’s becoming more and more challenging to get your music noticed.
-We want more great NZ music on radio and online platforms, enjoyed by more people.
+In today’s global music market, it’s even more challenging to get your music noticed.
+At NZ On Air, our goal is to get more great local music featured on platforms and radio stations, so that it can be enjoyed by the audiences of Aotearoa and beyond.

-We have meetings with the Content Directors and/or Music Directors of all of the major radio networks in NZ two to three times a month.
+Our Music Promoter for platforms has meetings with the Content Directors and/or Music Directors of all of the major radio networks in NZ about two to three times a month.

 We play those radio programmers tracks that are being released for radio airplay that week and that are appropriate to their format, in the hope that those songs will be prioritised for airplay.